coldbrewcloud/coldbrew-bots-doc/README.md

 ### Message Pulling vs. Webhook Pushes

 In Coldbrew Bots API, you "pull" the messages, whereas the Facebook Messenger Platform "pushes" the messages to your webhook endpoints.
-There are pros and cons in either model, but, our pulling model has couple advantages:
+Both have pros and cons, but, the pulling model has the following advantages:

-1. It makes local bot development simpler.
-You don't need network tunneling tools (such as [ngrok](https://ngrok.com/)) because your bot applicaiton does not receive any incoming webhook calls directly.
-Coldbrew Bots API will receive them and store the incoming messages so your bot application can retrieve them later.
+1. It makes local bot app development simpler. you don't need the network tunneling tools (such as [ngrok](https://ngrok.com/)) because your bot applicaiton does not receive incoming webhook calls directly.
+Coldbrew Bots API will receive and store the webhook calls so your bot app can retrieve (pull) the messages later.

-2. asdfsadfasdf
+2. You bot app does not have to be a web server accepting HTTP requests.
+It makes the bot code and deployment structure much simpler. e.g. no inbound connections, no need for load balancers.